-A spermatocele is a fluid-filled cyst near the testicles.
+A spermatocele is a fluid-filled cyst in the epididymis, which is located near the testicles.
 A spermatocelectomy is the removal of this cyst.

 Male Anatomy: Penis, Testicle, Scrotum, Epididymis